datastaxdevs/workshop-ai-as-api/README.md

-What is running now is a basic API architecture, which makes use of just the fundamental features of FastAPI: you will shortly launch a more sophisticated API.
-But first let us make some observation on the code structure:
+What is running now is a basic API architecture, which makes use of just the fundamental features of FastAPI: you will shortly launch a more sophisticated one.
+But first let us make some observations on the code structure:

-The main object is the `FastAPI` instance called `miniapp`: this exposes a _decorator_ that can be used to attach a Python function to an API endpoint (see e.g. the `@miniapp.get('/')` preceding the function definition).
+The main object is the `FastAPI` instance called `miniapp`: this exposes a _decorator_ that can be used to [attach a Python function](https://fastapi.tiangolo.com/tutorial/first-steps/#define-a-path-operation-decorator) to an API endpoint
+(see e.g. the `@miniapp.get('/')` preceding the function definition).
 FastAPI will try to match the function arguments with the request parameters.